 And those states which have recently begun issuing licenses have seen overwhelming enthusiasm for the program.
 Officials in California note that of the 883,000 total licenses issued this year from January to the end of July, 443,000 were granted to undocumented immigrants.
 With an application fee of $33, this translates into over $1.3 million received in application fees this year alone.
 Officials are expecting that over the next three years, 1.5 million undocumented immigrants will apply.

-According to the Pew report, “nearly 37 percent of unauthorized immigrants live in a jurisdiction where they may obtain a license.”
+The Pew report notes, “nearly 37 percent of unauthorized immigrants live in a jurisdiction where they may obtain a license.”
 These states not only reap the public safety benefits of issuing licenses, but according to transportation expert Sarah Hendricks, issuing driver’s licenses allows undocumented immigrants to maximize their economic and social contributions, which in turn benefits all people living in the U.S. Hendricks noted that lifting transportation restrictions leads to business creation and growth.
 Further, she writes that reducing barriers to obtaining licenses for undocumented immigrant’s results in lower car insurance rates for all residents.

 As the Pew report shows, each state has to forge their own path.
 However, positive data and anecdotes around providing driver’s licenses to the undocumented continue to grow.

 Photo by Robert Couse-Baker.